exclusive: "it came to me in a dream" – frank ocean creates a visual essay and pens personal letter

-Back in 2017, the generation-defining artist shot two covers and a 32-page portfolio for i-D, and contributed an essay about peace, love and Szechuan sauce.
+The generation-defining artist shoots two covers and a 32-page portfolio for i-D, and writes about peace, love, and Szechuan sauce.

 This article originally appeared in The Sounding Off Issue, no. 350, Winter 2017.